afrank84/frankndok/docs/intro.md

 In all things, I place my trust in God, seeking to walk faithfully until the day I see Him face to face.

 ### Career & Professional Trade

-I work in technology, dealing with technical details that can sometimes be a lot to follow, even for experienced professionals.
-My career began in web design, advertising, and marketing before transitioning into DevOps, where I now focus heavily on automation, scripting, and infrastructure management.
+I work in technology, where the details can sometimes be complex and challenging, even for experienced professionals.
+My career began in web design, advertising, and marketing, but in time, I was led into DevOps, where I now focus on automation, scripting, and infrastructure management.

-More recently, I’ve been pulled into security to meet certain needs at work.
-Since networking and security aren’t my strongest areas, I’ve decided to fully immerse myself in that field throughout 2025, sharpening my skills and expanding my expertise.
+More recently, I’ve been asked to step into security work to help meet specific needs.
+Recognizing my own limitations in networking and security, I am committing 2025 to learning and growing in those areas, trusting that each step will be guided and strengthened by God's provision.

-I do not believe in strict specialization.
-Instead, I have acquired a diverse and unique set of skills over my lifetime, equipping me for whatever challenges arise.
-From infantry combat to stock trading, building a house to learning languages, playing instruments to problem-solving in tech, each experience has broadened my abilities and strengthened my adaptability.
+Rather than specializing narrowly, I’ve been blessed with a variety of experiences throughout my life — from infantry training to stock trading, building a house to learning languages, playing instruments to troubleshooting technical problems.
+In each case, God has used these opportunities to grow adaptability, resourcefulness, and perseverance.

-In every scenario, I strive to be prepared “for such a time as this” (Esther 4:14), knowing that nothing in my journey has been wasted, but rather shaped for a greater purpose.
+I believe that none of these experiences have been wasted.
+Each has been preparing me "for such a time as this" (Esther 4:14), shaping me for purposes beyond my own understanding.

 # Hobbies
 Gardening, hiking, technology, and entrepreneurship.
-Whether it's growing food, exploring the outdoors, diving into new tech projects, or building something from the ground up, I enjoy learning, creating, and solving problems in every aspect of life.
+I find joy in growing food, exploring the outdoors, working on new technology projects, and building things from the ground up — seeing each opportunity as a chance to learn, create, and steward the gifts God has given.